 Feasting on fibrous vegetables can lower your risk of diseases.
 Dietary fiber can lower your chances of developing diabetes, heart disease, and other serious conditions.

-Natural Sources of Glucosolinates
+Brassicas are Natural Sources of Glucosolinates

 Glucosolinates are plentiful in Brassica vegetables.
 These sulfur-containing compounds become activated by processing or chewing.